 If the client is failing to complete “initializing patcher”, it’s because it’s unable to replace itself (

-C:\Program Files (x86)\) should fix the problem.
+C:\Program Files (x86)\ folder.
+Reinstalling the game with the latest installer should fix the problem; moving the Uru Live folder somewhere else should also work.
 A telling symptom is the presence of a UruLauncher.exe.tmp file in the game folder.

 A stack dump error (“URU has experienced a serious error”) probably indicates a failure to initialize PhysX: it is advisable to install the Legacy component.